-7.10 The central, historic core of Ticehurst benefits from a Conservation Area status (see Map 22).
+7.10 The central, historic core of Ticehurst benefits from a Conservation Area status (see plan on page 97).
 Development in conservation areas is more strictly controlled than elsewhere, the intention being not to prevent change but to ensure that the main features of the area are conserved and that new development is sympathetic in character.